nitin42/Making-a-custom-React-renderer/part-two.md

 **`appendChild`**

-This method appends the children to our `children` array.
+This method appends the child nodes using the platform specific function for `docx` i.e `appendChild`.
 Remember we used this in our reconciler's `appendInitialChild` method to check whether the parent instance has a method called `appendChild` or not !?

 ```js